About Cira Center

 Specialties: EMDR, Trauma/PTSD, Chronic Pain/Illness, Autism, ADHD, Mood Disorders, Non-Monogamy/Non-Traditional

-Lexus Goings is a Licensed Clinical Social Worker, certified EMDR therapist, and certified as a trauma conscious yoga therapist.
+Lexus Garcia is a Licensed Clinical Social Worker, certified EMDR therapist, and certified as a trauma conscious yoga therapist.
 She earned her Master of Social Work (MSW) from University of Arkansas.

 Lexus has experience working with adolescents and adults who struggle with trauma, chronic illness, and Asperger’s syndrome.
 Lexus integrates Dialectical behavioral therapy (DBT), motivational interviewing, Cognitive behavioral therapy (CBT) and holistic healing in her practice.